robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 [Flask](https://flask.palletsprojects.com), which relies
 on threads (and multiple processes) for asynchrony.
 Our [experience with Flask](https://github.com/radiasoft/sirepo/issues?q=is%3Aissue+flask+NOT+release) was not great.
-My experience in general was to avoid threads with interpreted languages due to the lack of low-level control.

-We reasoned that multi-threading is hard to implement correctly.
+We also reasoned that multi-threading is hard to implement correctly.
 With
 Python, the